NickFalletta29/CasinoAPI/README.md

 # CasinoAPI
-Run code in CasinoUI view!
+Run code in CasinoUI view NOT Main Class!

 Log in credentials:
 Username: testUser